Monkeypox in Africa

 Nigeria has been experiencing an outbreak of monkeypox since September 2017.
-Since the beginning of 2018, over 35 confirmed cases have been reported in the following states: Abia, Akwa-Ibom, Anambra, Bayelsa, Cross River, Delta, Edo, Enugu, the Federal Capital Territory, Imo, Lagos, Nasarawa, Oyo, Plateau, and Rivers.
+Since the beginning of the outbreak, confirmed cases have been reported in the following states: Abia, Akwa Ibom, Anambra, Bayelsa, Benue, Cross River, Delta, Edo, Ekiti, Enugu, Federal Capital Territory, Imo, Lagos, Nasarawa, Oyo, Plateau, and Rivers.
+Suspected cases have been reported in 26 states.

 In September 2018, 2 unrelated cases of monkeypox were reported in the United Kingdom in travellers arriving from Nigeria.
 A health care worker caring for one of these cases also developed monkeypox.
-In addition, Israel has reported 1 case in a traveller arriving from Nigeria.
+In addition, Israel and Singapore have reported 1 case in travellers arriving from Nigeria.

 For the most current case counts, please see the World Health Organization's regional office for Africa weekly bulletin on outbreaks.